osg-htc/user-documentation/documentation/htc_workloads/specific_resources/openmpi-jobs.md

         MPI_Finalize();
 }
 ```

 After compiling the code, you can test the executable locally using `mpiexec`:

-    $ mpiexec -n 4 hello
+    Apptainer> mpiexec -n 4 hello
     Hello world from processor ap21.uc.osg-htc.org, rank 0 out of 4 processors
     Hello world from processor ap21.uc.osg-htc.org, rank 1 out of 4 processors
     Hello world from processor ap21.uc.osg-htc.org, rank 2 out of 4 processors
     Hello world from processor ap21.uc.osg-htc.org, rank 3 out of 4 processors

 When testing is done be sure to exit from the apptainer shell using `exit`.

+## Run a Job Using the MPI Container and Compiled Code

 The next step is to run your code as a job on the Open Science Pool.
 For this, first create a `wrapper.sh`.
 Example:

     #!/bin/sh